ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

   * Sensitive Data Removal Policy
   * Password Policy

-#### UltraSeedbox Control Panel Password
+#### Ultraseedbox Control Panel Password
 * **Uses**
-  * Serve as the user’s password on the UltraSeedbox Control Panel to gain access to their slot.
+  * Serve as the user’s password on the Ultraseedbox Control Panel to gain access to their slot.
 * **Collection**
   * The user provides this after the deployment of the user’s slot.
 * **Storage**
   * Django Suit = Encrypted
 * **Access and Reasons for Access**
 * User
-* Limited access by the UltraSeedbox team
+* Limited access by the Ultraseedbox team
-  * The UltraSeedbox team has no means of seeing the user’s password as it is hashed, but they can reset your password for you after verification.
+  * The Ultraseedbox team has no means of seeing the user’s password as it is hashed, but they can reset your password for you after verification.

 * **Retention**
   * Indefinite